AceGRPO: Adaptive Curriculum Enhanced Group Relative Policy Optimization for Autonomous Machine Learning Engineering: Implementation Details

 MLE-Bench employs a comprehensive set of evaluation metrics.
 The primary indicators are the rates of achieving Any Medal, stratified by task complexity, alongside the overall average medal rate.
 Furthermore, the evaluation reports the proportion of tasks with valid submissions, the percentage of tasks where the model outperforms the median human competitor, and the specific acquisition rates for Bronze, Silver, and Gold medals.
 The specific definitions for these metrics are as follows:

-\begin{itemize} \item \textbf{Valid Submission:} The participant uploads a submission file that strictly adheres to the formatting requirements specified by the competition. \item \textbf{Above Median:} A valid submission achieves a leaderboard score that surpasses the performance of at least 50\% of human participants. \item \textbf{Bronze Medal:} A valid submission achieves a leaderboard score that meets the official Kaggle threshold for a Bronze medal but does not reach the Silver threshold. \item \textbf{Silver Medal:} A valid submission achieves a leaderboard score that meets the official Kaggle threshold for a Silver medal but does not reach the Gold threshold. \item \textbf{Gold Medal:} A valid submission achieves a leaderboard score that meets or exceeds the official Kaggle threshold for a Gold medal. \item \textbf{Any Medal:} A valid submission achieves a leaderboard score that meets the requirements for at least a Bronze medal. \end{itemize}
+\begin{itemize}[leftmargin=1em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item \textbf{Valid Submission:} The participant uploads a submission file that strictly adheres to the formatting requirements specified by the competition. \item \textbf{Above Median:} A valid submission achieves a leaderboard score that surpasses the performance of at least 50\% of human participants. \item \textbf{Bronze Medal:} A valid submission achieves a leaderboard score that meets the official Kaggle threshold for a Bronze medal but does not reach the Silver threshold. \item \textbf{Silver Medal:} A valid submission achieves a leaderboard score that meets the official Kaggle threshold for a Silver medal but does not reach the Gold threshold. \item \textbf{Gold Medal:} A valid submission achieves a leaderboard score that meets or exceeds the official Kaggle threshold for a Gold medal. \item \textbf{Any Medal:} A valid submission achieves a leaderboard score that meets the requirements for at least a Bronze medal. \end{itemize}

-Given the prohibitive computational overhead and time constraints associated with a full evaluation on the complete MLE-Bench, the organizers of MLE-Bench have introduced MLE-Bench-Lite to facilitate more efficient benchmarking for the research community.
+Given the prohibitive computational overhead and time constraints associated with a full evaluation on the complete MLE-Bench, the organizers of MLE-Bench have introduced MLE-Bench to facilitate more efficient benchmarking for the research community.
 This lightweight version comprises a curated subset of 22 Kaggle tasks selected from the original suite.
 Aside from the reduced task count, the evaluation protocols and metrics remain strictly consistent with the standard MLE-Bench.